 During that time my peers moved on with their lives and I was virtually alone.
 When I learned I was cured of my cancer and move forward with my life.
 I was angry, bitter and confused.
 I was also determined.
 Determined to create a better life than the one I had thus far.

-I responded to my sons' diagnoses by dedicating my life to preparing them for the world or it would otherwise eat them alive.
+I responded to my son’s diagnoses by dedicating my life to preparing them for a world or it would otherwise eat them alive.

 When the parents learned I was a social worker they assumed I worked with ASD children for a living (I didn’t).
 They begged me to begin working with their children because I gave them insights and strategies they hadn’t received from years of working with other professionals.
 Strategies that WORKED.

 After about a year of listening to their insistence, I opened a small office and word spread so fast, I was able to quit my day job four months later.
 I haven’t looked back since.

 All these years later, I’ve written 5 books and present internationally to parents and educators who want to learn my unique and transformational perspective on living with Asperger’s and ADHD.

 I’d like to tell you it’s been smooth sailing these past few years.
 But eight years ago my first wife decide how far to leave me and our sons, to be with another man.
 I was devastated and humiliated.
 I was suddenly a single father with three sons to raise.
 They had endless questions about why their mother left.
 Questions I couldn't answer.

 It took time but I was able to get back on my feet, to learn to trust again and learn to love again.

 I wish I could say it’s been smooth sailing since then.
 But over the past 6 years or so, I began experiencing a decline in my health.
 Many of my joints were becoming weaker and I was becoming exhausted by simple activities like walking around the block.